Enjoy4Game — Game Guides for Steam Releases

 Project: Mist beginner guide: first-hour priorities, Gravity Gun tips, train base upgrades, lockpicking, co-op roles, facility runs, and what to avoid on your first Early Access session.

-First-Day Rule
+First-Hour Rule

-First Day Priorities
+First Hour Priorities - Minute-by-Minute

 StepDo thisWhy it matters